potswa/lock_ios/README.md

 stream, when `lock` is already locking something, will first unlock `lock`.

 Do not destroy a stream while it is locked.

-Except on libc++ (Apple's default standard library), this library does not currently handle out-of-memory conditions arising within iostreams.

 Feedback